 What exactly happens inside a commercial boiler?

-A commercial boiler utilizes fuel combustion to generate heat, starting with the ignition of fuel by a burner in the combustion chamber.
+A commercial boiler utilises fuel combustion to generate heat, starting with the ignition of fuel by a burner in the combustion chamber.
 The released thermal energy is transferred to a heat exchanger, where it is absorbed by water or converted into steam.
 In a water-based system, the heated water circulates through pipes to provide hot water for various applications.
 In a steam-based system, the generated steam is distributed through pipes to heat radiators or other heat emitters.
 Controls and safety mechanisms ensure proper operation, while an exhaust system removes combustion gases.
 Overall, a commercial boiler efficiently produces heat by burning fuel, transferring it to water or steam, and distributing it for heating purposes.

 The basic components of commercial boilers

-This section will be discussing the components of a commercial boiler
+This section will be discussing the components of a commercial boiler.

 Burner

-The burner is the area where the air mixes with your fuel source and combusts
+The burner is the area where the air mixes with your fuel source and combusts.

 Heat Exchanger